Mysterious and strangely peaceful swamp in a dream with still dark water

 Astrological note: Dreams of reaching solid ground often coincide with the completion of Saturnian cycles — especially when Saturn leaves the sign it has long occupied, or when a Saturn return is drawing to a close.
 Capricorns and Taureans feel these transitions especially keenly: for them, “solid ground” is not merely a metaphor but a physically felt state.
 This dream says: the ground is under your feet again.
 You can walk.

-Remember: the swamp has frightened people in every age — and precisely because of that, so many myths, legends, and sacred places grew up around it.
-The swamp is a boundary between worlds.
-Between what was, and what has not yet taken shape.
-Between the death of the old and the birth of the new.
-Between what we know of ourselves, and what still awaits discovery.
+The swamp has frightened people in every age, and precisely because of that, so many myths, legends, and sacred places grew up around it: a boundary place between what was and what has not yet taken shape, between the death of the old and the birth of the new, between what we know of ourselves and what still awaits discovery.
+Enter this image carefully: with a lantern of curiosity rather than a torch of anxiety.

 Other Dream Meanings